-only rain in the drain
+keep it BLUE Only rain in the drain

 Where does drinking water come from?

 In the City of Niles, water is pumped from groundwater and then it is piped to a treatment plant where the water is treated so it safe for drinking.
 The water is then piped to houses and businesses for use.